UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - Bishop ring: generate points equal to 20% of the current balance

 Rulebender:
-- Red cap: when sold/destroyed, pulse all targets
-- Green cap: when sold/destroyed, reroll all targets
-- Purple cap: when sold/destroyed, transform into a random target item
-- Magic radish: when activated, transform into above item
 - ^Gift-box: after 3 activations, transform into a rare item
 - ^Dollar-box: transform into a rare item that costs $1 to use
 - ^Pandoras-box: spawn a rare item in an ABOVE shape that has only 1 use